eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/filtered_topic_keys.rst

 ----------

 In Vulcanexus, topics are a mean for representing the state of an object.
-:ref:`topic_keys` refer to topics where each data sample can update specific parts of the entire object state described by the topic (known as *instance* or *topic instance*).
+:ref:`topic_keys` refer to topics where each data sample represent an update of the state of a specific object  (known as *instance*) among all those objects represented in the topic.

-Keyed topics allow the user to reduce the number of required resources (topics, along with its associated publisher and subscriber) by multiplexing data into a single one.
+Keyed topics allow the user to reduce the number of required resources (topics, along with its associated publisher and subscriber) by multiplexing updates of several objects of the same kind into a single resource.
 Please, refer to the documented section on :ref:`topic_keys` for a more detailed explanation.

-The `Content Filter Topic <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/contentFilteredTopic/contentFilteredTopic.html>`_ facilitates efficient data distribution by allowing the publications (writer-side) or subscription (reader-side) to specify criteria for the types of data they wish to receive.
+The `Content Filter Topic <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/contentFilteredTopic/contentFilteredTopic.html>`_ facilitates efficient data distribution by allowing the subscription (reader-side) to specify criteria for the types of data they wish to receive.
-By defining this criteria, irrelevant data can be filtered out and focus only on the information that is relevant to their needs.
+By defining this criteria, irrelevant data can be filtered out and applications can focus only on the information that is relevant to their needs.
-This functionality not only reduces the amount of data transmitted over the network but also minimizes processing overhead on the publishing or receiving end, leading to improved system performance and scalability.
+This functionality not only reduces the amount of data transmitted over the network but also minimizes processing overhead on the receiving end, leading to improved system performance and scalability.

 When combined with topic instances, the benefits of the Content Filter are further enhanced.
 By associating specific filter criteria with each topic instance, it is possible fine-tune the data selection process and tailor it to their precise requirements.
-This granular level of filtering enables the applications to optimally manage data while ensuring that they exchange only the information that is pertinent to their individual use cases.
+This granular level of filtering enables applications to optimally manage data while ensuring that they exchange only the information that is pertinent to their individual use cases.

 .. image:: ../../../../figures/enhancements/keys/keyed-topics-cft.gif